asaha12/asaha12-API-Testing-Project-Booking/README.md

 # Introduction
 Welcome to the API testing suite for the thetestingworldapi.com API.
-This repository contains a Postman collection and environment designed to facilitate API testing for various functionalities related to student management.
-The API allows operations such as fetching student details, creating new students, retrieving specific students, adding technical skills, and managing student addresses.
+This repository contains a Postman collection and environment designed to facilitate API testing for various functionalities related to booking.
+The API allows operations such as login, set booking, get booking, edit booking, delete.

 # Summery
 I have Completed an API test of login, set booking, get booking, edit booking, delete